sayonaramemori/study-roads/javacode/tutor.md

 ```
 ---
 > In C++, it is possible to redefine a variable inside a nested block.
-The inner definition the shadows the outer one.
+The inner definition shadows the outer one.
 This can be source of programming errors; hence, Jave does not allow it.
 ---

 ### Operator Overload